celliern/triflow/README.md

 - real-time display is now based on [Holoviews](https://holoviews.org/).
 Backward compatibility for display is broken and users are encouraged to modify their scripts or to stick to the ^0.4 triflow versions.
 - use poetry to manage dependencies.
 - use `tqdm` to display simulation update.

+v0.4.12:

+- give user choice of compiler
+  - get out tensorflow compiler (not really efficient, lot of maintenance trouble)
+  - give access to theano and numpy compiler
+- upwind scheme support
+- using xarray as fields backend, allowing easy post process and save
+- update display and containers
+- adding repr string to all major classes

+v0.4.7:

+- adding tensor flow support with full testing
+- adding post-processing in bokeh fields display

 ### ROADMAP / TODO LIST